Carolina Music Festivals is a comprehensive calendar and guide to multi-act, daylong or multiple-day music festivals in North Carolina.

 $5 suggested donation.

-The Piedmont Blues Preservation Society says NC Blues Week May 11-19 will include free live music in Center City Park on Saturday, May 18, and "the next Carolina Blues Festival will be a 40th anniversary blowout scheduled for 2026."
+The Piedmont Blues Preservation Society presented several blues week events in 2024 and said "the next Carolina Blues Festival will be a 40th anniversary blowout scheduled for 2026."

 The event sponsored by the Piedmont Blues Preservation Society bills itself as the longest-running blues festival in the Southeastern United States.
 The format has changed repeatedly in the festival's 35+ years, but craft and food vendors and "full bar service" are typically a part of the festival.